Vishakha7501/Sky-130-RTL-Design-and-Synthesis-Workshop-using-Verilog/README.md

-# SKY130 RTL Design and Synthesis using Verilog <!-- omit in toc -->
+# RTL Design and Synthesis in Verilog using Sky130 Technology <!-- omit in toc -->
 ![](VSD_Workshop_Detail.png)